Pre-order now

 • A blood test to assess internal health.

-These measures will help keep your cat healthy throughout its lifespan.
+These measures will help keep your cat healthy throughout its entire lifespan.

-A cat blood draw is an important part of the veterinary examination and can provide information about your pet's health.
-The process typically begins with the cat arriving at the veterinary office or animal clinic and being prepared for the procedure.
-This usually involves shaving and disinfecting a small area on the cat's leg or neck to prepare the puncture site for the sterile needle.
+A blood test is an important part of a veterinary examination for cats and can provide information about your pet's health.
+The process typically begins with the cat arriving at the veterinary practice or animal hospital and being prepared for the procedure.
+This usually involves shaving and disinfecting a small area on the cat's leg or neck to prepare the insertion site for the sterile needle.

-Once the vein has been blocked and the puncture site has been disinfected, the veterinarian carefully inserts the cannula and takes the required amount of blood.
-The whole procedure only takes a few minutes and the cat can usually be taken home straight away afterwards.
+Once the vein is constricted and the puncture site disinfected, the veterinarian carefully inserts the needle and draws the required amount of blood.
+The entire procedure only takes a few minutes, and the cat can usually go home immediately afterward.
 It is important that the cat remains calm and as relaxed as possible during the blood draw to avoid injury and stress.
 Therefore, good preparation and aftercare are essential.

-There are a few tips you can follow to make the blood draw as stress-free as possible for your cat.
-Before the blood draw, it is helpful to get your cat used to being handled and touched on its leg and paw.
-You can gently hold your cat's leg and stroke any puncture sites to get it used to the touch.
-After the blood draw, you should give your cat lots of love and maybe a treat to calm it down and show it that everything is OK.
-A cuddly blanket or favorite toy in the carrier can also help calm your cat and give it a feeling of security.
+To make the blood draw as stress-free as possible for your cat, there are a few tips you can follow.
+Before the blood draw, it's helpful to get your cat used to having its leg and paw handled.
+You can gently hold your cat's leg and stroke the potential injection sites to get them used to the touch.
+After the blood draw, give your cat lots of love and perhaps a treat to calm them down and reassure them that everything is okay.
+A cozy blanket or their favorite toy in the carrier can also help to soothe your cat and make them feel secure.

 Keep an eye on your cat's health with Flappie

-Flappie offers an innovative solution to keep an eye on your cat's health.
-Flappie's smart cat flap is equipped with a camera and artificial intelligence that not only prevents your cat from bringing prey home, but also allows you to monitor your cat's behavior.
+Flappie offers an innovative solution for keeping an eye on your cat's health.
+The Flappie smart cat flap is equipped with a camera and artificial intelligence that not only prevents your cat from bringing home prey, but also allows you to monitor your cat's behavior.
 This is especially useful for ensuring your cat stays active and healthy.
 With Flappie you can:

-• Track your cat's activity to make sure he or she is getting enough exercise.
+• Monitor your cat's activities to ensure she gets enough exercise.

-• Detect unusual behavior early , which may be an indication of health problems.
+• Recognize unusual behavior early , as this could be an indication of health problems.

-• Control your cat's entrances and exits to prevent him from exposing himself to dangers outside.
+• Control your cat's entrances and exits to prevent her from exposing herself to dangers outside.

-The Flappie app plays a central role in this.
-It not only gives you the option to control the cat flap from anywhere, but also sends you notifications about your cat's activities.
-This way, you are always informed whether your cat is safe at home or if there are any abnormalities.
-In addition, you can use the app to:
+The Flappie app plays a central role.
+It not only allows you to control the cat flap from anywhere, but also sends you notifications about your cat's activity.
+This way, you're always informed whether your cat is safely home or if there are any unusual occurrences.
+Furthermore, the app allows you to:

 • View videos and photos of your cat to capture special moments.

-• View your cat's statistics and behavior patterns to gain better insight into their health and well-being.
+• View your cat's statistics and behavior patterns to gain a better understanding of its health and well-being.

-Visit Flappie now and discover how you can effectively keep an eye on your cat's health with the intelligent cat flap and the associated app.
+Visit Flappie now and discover how you can effectively monitor your cat's health with the smart cat flap and the accompanying app.

 Frequently Asked Questions

-How much does a blood test for a cat cost?
+How much does a blood test cost for a cat?

-The cost of a blood test in cats can vary depending on the extent and type of test, but is typically between about 40 and 120 euros for a small blood count.
+The cost of a blood test for cats can vary depending on the scope and type of test, but typically ranges between about 40 and 120 euros for a basic blood count.

 How much does a blood test cost at the vet?

-A small blood test at the vet typically costs between about 40 and 120 euros.
-However, the costs can vary depending on the extent of the examination and the veterinary practice.
+A basic blood test at the vet typically costs between 40 and 120 euros.
+However, the costs can vary depending on the scope of the examination and the veterinary practice.

 It is recommended that cats undergo a health check once a year, which may include a blood test.
-For older cats or animals with pre-existing conditions, it may even be useful to perform these checks every six months.
+For older cats or animals with pre-existing conditions, it may even be advisable to carry out these checks every six months.